Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Data

-For application in this paper, \textbf{\textit{FLEX}} is designed to expand galaxies within a 110 by 110 pixel ($3.3 \times 3.3 $ arcseconds) postage stamp cutout from the \textit{CEERS}-reduced FITS Image in each filter, accompanied by the \textit{CANDELS} catalogue of galaxy centres.
+For application in this paper, \textbf{\textit{FLEX}} is designed to expand galaxies within a 110 by 110 pixel ($3.3 \times 3.3 $ arcseconds) postage stamp cutout from the \textit{CEERS}-reduced FITS Image in each filter, by adopting the centre pixel coordinates provided in the \textit{CANDELS} catalogue.
+However, \textbf{\textit{FLEX}} has been developed to adapt to any pixel cutout size as the expansion coefficients are not dependent on the window size.
 To improve the accuracy of the expansion, all non-central galaxies within this cutout are masked\footnote{For 24 galaxies there was foreground contamination due to multiple galaxies lying close to the main galaxy.
 These have been removed for the purpose of this paper, and they will be further explored in future work (cf. Section~\ref{subsec: Future Work}).}.
 This automated process begins by estimating a scale radius for the galaxy from the centre of the cutout.
 This is done by fitting an exponential profile to the F444W image using \texttt{scipy.optimize.curve\_fit} and the \textit{CANDELS}-provided estimate for the centre.
-Once the initial exponential scale radius has been determined in F444W, we define a mask radius that is six times the exponential scale radius.
-Outside this radius, pixels that have flux above three times the median absolute deviation of the pixel intensity in the postage stamp are turned to \texttt{NaN} values.
+Once the initial exponential scale radius has been determined in F444W, we define a mask radius that is six times the exponential scale radius and keep it constant for all other filters.
+Outside this radius, pixels that have flux above three times the median absolute deviation of the pixel intensity within the postage stamp are turned to \texttt{NaN} values.
 This technique, called sigma clipping, is thus used to ensure no contamination from foreground or background sources.
-The mask is then kept fixed for all filters.
-We summarises the uncertainties related to this masking process in Appendix~\ref{app: B}.
-After applying the mask, we then proceed to optimise our determination of the centre of the galaxy and tune the scale length, as detailed in Appendix~\ref{app: C}.
-In the end, our final sample consists of 271 successfully expanded galaxies as shown by the violet points in Figure~\ref{fig:dataset}\footnote{During data validation, 81 galaxies were discarded due to either having empty image arrays or lying within 50 pixels of the edge of the detector, reducing the available background for the expansions.
-These excluded galaxies are represented by the green points in Figure~\ref{fig:dataset}.
-Besides this, 11 galaxies were eliminated as at the reported \textit{CANDELS} coordinates, a disc galaxy was not visible.}.
+Within the defined radius of the galaxy of interest, \textbf{\textit{FLEX}} expands all the pixels, but only expands those outside the radius that fall below the threshold.